-As part of our careers programme we believe employability skills are extremely important and hence why we ensure all young people have work experience opportunities in KS4 and KS5 as well as the opportunity to be involved with Supported Internships using Skills for Growth to support us with this to enable as many young people to then move into apprenticeships at the end of KS5.
+As part of our careers programme we believe employability skills are extremely important, which is why we ensure all young people have work experience opportunities in KS4 and KS5.

-We also believe ‘employability and transferable skills’ are an essential part of our day to day curriculum/ education for our young people to make them ‘employable’ in the future.
+We also believe ‘employability and transferable skills’ are an essential part of our day to day curriculum to give our young people the skills to make them ‘employable’ in the future.
 The top 10 skills that employers want and seek in potential employees are: